-- Please keep a student home for 24-48 hours after experiencing vomiting or diarrhea. - A student may return to school once he/she is fever free for 24 hours without medication.
+Student should stay home for 24 hours after vomiting due to illness.

+A student may return to school once he/she is fever free for 24 hours without medication.

 1.9.2 Health restrictions

 A student with a communicable disease, spread by casual contact, is denied admission to classes and activities until a physician's statement indicating that attendance is permissible, is provided.
 Questions regarding communicable diseases will be handled on an individual basis in consultation with the parents, with the student's physician, or with the Livingston County Health Department.
 Health Department guidelines for management of communicable diseases are available in the school office.